 Notify all your banks and financial companies as soon as you realize your identity has been stolen or an account is at risk.
 If you bank with Bank of Albuquerque please notify us immediately.
 We'll work with you to help correct any unauthorized transactions in your Bank of Albuquerque accounts, fix any incorrect information we've sent to the credit reporting agencies and help protect you from any future identity theft or account fraud.

 We also urge you to take these steps immediately:

 - Contact Bank of Albuquerque ExpressBank immediately:

 - We have safeguards in place to protect our clients' existing accounts including strong online security protection, Visa fraud protection for debit card purchases, and strong credential requirements for all interactions with the bank.

 - There is no need to close your existing accounts or replace debit cards.
-However, we recommend signing up for Online or Mobile Banking to be notified of activity on your bank accounts.
+However, we recommend signing up for Online or Mobile Access to be notified of activity on your bank accounts.

 - Please note that the bank will not initiate calls to consumers.
 Clients should not give information to callers stating they represent of the bank.